-(It’s helpful, when stating a sharp fact, to round off the edges a bit with an “I think” or other qualifier.
-Puts them at ease, you know.)
+(It’s helpful, when stating a sharp fact, to round off the edges with an “I think” or other qualifier.
+Puts them at ease.)

 “Is it any good?”
-Apparently she had reached the state of ease on her own.
+Apparently she had reached that state of ease on her own.
 But she smiled good-naturedly.

 Could a choir sing it?

-But to answer the question of the worth of this opus, I dug it out.
+But to answer her clear, if a little more to-the-point-than-necessary question, I dug out the opus.
 One minute later, two thoughts came to mind, which anyone with magnanimity toward youthful expression will recognize.
 One: it was pretty good.
 Two: it was pretty bad.

 That is to say, the bones of the thing were in working order, and if a choir were forced to sing it, it would go.
 It wouldn’t fall apart, in other words.

-But the difficulties of composing—i.e., the beginnings and endings—all needed—right, and the middles—all needed work.
-Not much, but work.
+But the difficulties of composing—i.e., the beginnings and endings, oh, and the middles—all needed work.
+Not much work, but work.
 And that’s the problem, isn’t it.
 It’s hardly ever much, but “hardly ever much” is where the composing is; it’s everything.
 The losing runner is often nipped at the tape.

 What bad pieces share

-You’d think it’d be written down in a book somewhere not to start a piece with a gesture as inert as a slab of cod lying on an ice-covered tray, but I can tell you, I’ve read many books on the subject, and it’s not.
+You’d think it’d be written down in a book somewhere not to start a piece with a gesture as inert as a slab of cod lying on an ice-covered tray, but I can tell you, I’ve read many books on the subject, and it isn’t.
 And I like cod.

 Haydn got away with a few whole-note openings, and there’s Also sprach Zarathustra, but I think they used up all the good ones.
-So I cross-hatched the whole notes with a small rhythm, and instead of fwap, (wait), fwap, (wait), sing, it was now fwap-uh, uhhh, sing… Same notes but now with motion.
+So I cross-hatched my whole notes with a small rhythm, and instead of fwap, (wait), fwap, (wait), sing, it was now fwap-uh-uhhh…sing… Same notes but now with motion.
 And less waiting.

 Who needs transitions?

+So that’s the beginning.
 By “middles,” I really mean transitions.
-I’ve often corrected the problem by (Secret #2) deleting them.
+I’ve often corrected the problem of transitions by (Secret #2) deleting them.
 Mash one segment right into the next, or overlap them, and there you go: no transition problem because there’s no transition.
 Maybe that’s cheating.
 I don’t know.

-Sad to happy is the big tell on the poker face of the bad composer, and I had stepped in it, big-time.
+Going from sad to happy is the biggest tell on the poker face of the bad composer, and I had stepped in it, big-time.

 Handsome prince’s quandary

-Big chords I had there, juicy, burgeoning, sis-boom-bah anticipations, where strings glow as the rich but gloomy heir, having discovered that the beautiful but mysterious debutante is actually a scullery maid, turns to her on the footbridge, far from the composer-less party, and—no longer caring that his rich but gloomy father will disinherit him—is about to sing that she has stolen his heart and will she be his forever?
+Big chords I had there, juicy, burgeoning, sis-boom-bah anticipations, the strings glowing as the rich but gloomy heir turns to the beautiful but mysterious debutante he has only now discovered is actually a scullery maid—turns to her, I say, on the footbridge, which is a discreet distance from the happy, composer-less party—again, turns to her and—no longer caring that his rich but gloomy father will disinherit him—is about to sing that she has stolen his heart and he will surely die—right here on this footbridge—if she does not consent to be his forever.

 Acting coaches say, “Don’t show me that you’re about to rejoice.
 Just rejoice.”
-I don’t actually know if they say that, but my interpretation of it was to flee the footbridge and to snatch the beginning rhythm, doubling down on it with thicker chords (while deleting one burgeoning measure): fwap-uh, uhhh, Uhhh, Uhhhngh… Bam.
+So I fled the footbridge and grabbed the beginning rhythm while fleeing.
+I doubled down on it with thicker chords and deleted one burgeoning, juicy measure, and came up with fwap-uh, uhhh, Uhhh, Uhhhngh… Bam.

-The ending?
-Cod, Recumbent, on Field of Ice again.
+The ending was Cod, Recumbent, on Field of Ice again.
 So I repeated the fix from the beginning, only softer, and ending low.

 Ah, repetition.
-You would hardly believe how much repetition there is in great music—so I won’t say, since that’s another composer’s secret.
-(All right, Secret #3: A lot.)
+You would hardly believe how much repetition there is in great music.
+A (Secret #3) lot.

 Plus, it’s good to end where you started.
 It’s not always necessary, but it is good.
-“Promote yourself,” they say, and while I’m still fairly hopeless, at least I told Jackie about it.
+“Promote yourself,” they say, and while I’m still fairly hopeless, at least I’ve told my wife about it now.
 Still need that elevator speech, though.

 (P.S.
 This is for SATB and organ.
 There’s also, now, an SATB/brass quintet version, since a conductor asked if I could make one.
 I said (Secret #4), “Yes.”)